If you’re too busy for God, then you are just too busy! Can I get an Amen, Sista?

 Addressing our busyness can be a challenge.
 Especially, if we’re not honest with how we spend our time.
 And if you really want to know what’s important to you, take a look at your checkbook and your calendar.
 (Hello – Somebody!)

-As a wife, mother, blogger and pastor, I am often asked how I manage to get everything done.
+As a wife, mother, who works, serves in ministry and runs this blog, I’m often asked how I manage to get everything done.
 In the past, I’ve shared 4 ways I avoid overcommitting.
 In which one of those ways is by using a planner.
 I like to tell people behind every successful woman is a prayer and a planner!

 Let me clarify.
 Any planner just won’t do!
 The type of planner you use is the key, and I found this out the hard way.